sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## Additional Features

 - **LoRA Preview**: At the bottom of the right pane; click to jump to the Civitai LoRA page if found.
-- **Auto-hide**: Click to hide controls and images; the viewer auto-hides after 5 minutes of inactivity.
+- **Auto-hide**: Click to hide controls and images or the viewer auto-hides after 5 minutes of inactivity.

 ## Quality and Speed